-Groundwater Trading
+Groundwater trading

 Trades are allowed within the Eastern Recharge and Southern Recharge groundwater sources.
-Trade is not allowable between these groundwater sources or with any other groundwater source.
+You can't trade between these groundwater sources or with any other groundwater source.

 Trades are allowed between the Surat, Warrego and Central groundwater sources, but not between them and any other groundwater source.